surya34/Jenkins/README.md

 Note: This Docker image could also be downloaded (or updated) independently using the docker image pull command: docker image pull jenkinsci/blueocean

+###############

+####If you are using Jenkins, you should consider using Docker dynamic build slaves####

+The dynamic slave is a concept of creating a Jenkins agent in the run time rather than keeping it running all the time.

+It has some key benefits like,

+1. Ephemeral build slaves
+2. Isolated environments for each build (E.g java8, java 11, infra tools, etc.)
+3. Better resource utilization and agent management

+And this model is used by many SaaS-based CI/CD tools for the build and deployment purposes.